kappa243/facemesh-recovery/README.md

 ## Usage:

 1. Record or use any type of video.
-Face should take up most of the frame space

 2. Extract frames from the video using ffmpeg (you can increase the fps to get more frames that can be detected by the parsing process and used for landmark recovery)